 15.2 The Grant Agreement does not affect the ownership of your Background IP.
-You must notify ARIA during the Funding Period if any additional Background IP is required either to carry out the Project Activities or to exploit commercially any of the Results.
+You must notify ARIA during the Funding Period if any additional Background IP is required to carry out the Project Activities.

-Foreground IP ownership
+Foreground IP ownership and dissemination

-- 15.3 You will own all Foreground IP unless your policy is for individual researchers to own the Foreground IP they create, or you agree your Sub-Contractor (or another third party) will own all, or parts of, the Foreground IP.
-Where your Sub-Contractor or individual researchers (or any other third party involved in the performance of the Project Activities) will own any of the Foreground IP you must impose on them the obligations relating to Foreground IP and Results contained in clauses 15 and 16.
-Where you assign any Foreground IP to a Third Party (including your technology transfer company) you must impose on that Third Party the obligations relating to Foreground IP and Results contained in clauses 15 and 16. - 15.4 You must submit all (i) all patents within or covering the Foreground IP and (ii) data generated from any activities or experiments identified in the Project Activities to the Future Proofing our Climate and

-Weather Intellectual Property Pledge promptly following creation or filing (as applicable) of such patents and/or data (unless otherwise agreed in writing with, or instructed by, ARIA).
+- 15.3 You will own all Foreground IP and, subject to clauses 15.5 and 15.7, you must publish or report publicly on the outcomes of the Project Activities within 18 months after the end of the Funding Period unless: - (a) a delay in publication is reasonably necessary to protect any Confidential Information or Foreground IP; or - (b) there is some other substantial reason to delay or suspend publication and you have obtained ARIA's written consent to do so. - 15.4 Where you assign any Foreground IP to a Third Party you must impose on the assignee the obligations relating to Foreground IP and Results contained in clauses 15 and 16. - 15.5 You must submit all (i) all patents within or covering the Foreground IP and (ii) data generated from any activities or experiments identified in the Project Activities to the Future Proofing our Climate and Weather Intellectual Property Pledge promptly following creation or filing (as applicable) of such patents and/or data (unless otherwise agreed in writing with, or instructed by, ARIA).
 For clarity, your rights to use and commercialise Foreground IP set out in clauses 15 and 16 are subject to the terms of the Future Proofing our Climate and Weather Intellectual Property Pledge.
-You hereby agree to comply and uphold the terms of the [Future Proofing our Climate and Weather Intellectual Property Pledge.
+You hereby agree to comply and uphold the terms of the Future Proofing our Climate and Weather Intellectual Property Pledge.